UNFAIR LABOR PRACTICE - UNION FILING

 After You File - Complaint Process

-A complaint is reviewed to determine whether it alleges a violation under PERC’s authority and a preliminary ruling or deficiency notice is issued generally within 30 days after filing.
+A complaint is reviewed to determine whether it alleges a violation under PERC’s authority and a cause of action or deficiency notice is issued generally within 30 days after filing.

-If a preliminary ruling is issued, the respondent will need to file and answer.
+If a cause of action is issued, the respondent will need to file and answer.
 The parties are notified by assignment letter that the case is assigned to an examiner who contacts the parties to schedule a hearing.
 After the hearing an examiner will issue a decision.
 The examiner's decision may be appealed to the Commission by filing a notice of appeal.

 After You File - Appeal Process